-Brief: The AC-130J is a CAS, air interdiction, and armed reconnaissance platform optimized for convoy escort, point defense, and supporting urban combat.
-The AC-130J is designed to provide ground forces a persistent direct-fire platform and deployed to combat for the first time in Afghanistan in June 2019.
-The next-generation gunship is based on a highly modified MC-130J, retrofit after delivery with a modular precision strike package, wing-mounted weapons, and gunship-specific systems.
-Airframes are upgraded and managed in common with the HC/MC-130J, receiving Block 8.1 avionics upgrades along with the baseline C-130J.
-SOFspecific enhancements are rapidly developed and integrated in response to operational requirements.
-PSP includes a dual mission management console, robust communications suite, two EO/IR sensors, advanced fire-control equipment, PGM delivery capability, and trainable cannons.
-Block 20 added/retrofit a 105 mm gun, laser guided SDB, side-facing pilot tactical HUD, and Large Aircraft Infrared Countermeasures (LAIRCM).
+Brief: The AC-130J is the primary gunship CAS, air interdiction, and armed reconnaissance platform optimized for convoy escort, point defense, and supporting urban combat.
+The next-generation gunship is designed to provide ground forces a persistent direct-fire platform and is based on a highly modified MC-130J.
+Airframes are retrofit after delivery with a modular precision strike package, wing-mounted weapons, and gunship-specific systems.
+The AC-130J is replacing both the AC-130W and the now-retired AC-130U and was deployed to combat for the first time in Afghanistan in June 2019.
+AC-130Js are upgraded and managed in common with the HC/MC-130J, and are receiving Block 8.1 avionics upgrades along with the baseline C-130J.
+SOF-specific enhancements are rapidly developed and integrated in response to operational requirements.
+The aircraft's PSP weapons system includes a dual mission management console, robust communications suite, two EO/IR sensors, advanced fire-control equipment, PGM delivery capability, and trainable cannons.
+Block 20 added/retrofit a 105 mm gun, laser-guided SDB, side-facing pilot tactical HUD, and Large Aircraft Infrared Countermeasures (LAIRCM).
 The configuration was deemed operationally effective for most taskings in 2018.
-Upgrades based on initial operational testing resulted in the Block 20+/30 configuration which improved gun accuracy, hardened GPS, and added wing-mounted Hellfire missiles and ramp-deployed GBU-69 Small Glide Munitions.
-The first Block 30 was delivered for testing in 2019.
-Development includes a high-energy laser weapon planned for demonstration in 2022, radio frequency countermeasures (RFCM) to detect, locate, and respond to threats, mission networking, IR suppression, PSP and EO/IR sensor improvements, and HF/VHF/UHF/SATCOM suite modernization.
-FY21 funds delivery/conversion of five airframes and continues the multiyear contract for 23 combined AC/MC-130J airframes.
-Enhanced all-weather strike capability and sensors are aimed at adding future through-cloud engagement.
-AFSOC announced plans to shift AC-130J formal training from Hurlburt to Kirtland starting in FY22.
+Upgrades based on initial operational testing resulted in the Block 20+/30 configuration which improved gun accuracy, hardened GPS, and added Hellfire missile and Small Glide Munition capability.
+The first Block 30 was delivered for testing in 2019 and fleetwide retrofit is planned by FY25.
+Lockheed Martin delivered the first Airborne High Energy Laser (AHEL) weapon in October 2021, to begin testing on the AC-130J.
+Ongoing upgrades include radio frequency countermeasures (RFCM) to detect, locate, and respond to threats, defensive systems upgrades, and HF/ VHF/UHF/SATCOM suite modernization.
+FY22 funds delivery/conversion of four airframes and continues the multiyear contract for 23 combined AC/MC-130J airframes.
+AFSOC announced plans to shift AC-130J formal training from Hurlburt to Kirtland starting in FY22, and Cannon received its first AC-130J on July 19, 2021.

-Contractor: Lockheed Martin, Sierra Nevada Corp (RFCM).
+Contractors: Lockheed Martin, Sierra Nevada Corp.
+(RFCM).

 First Flight: Jan.
 31, 2014.
 Delivered: July 29, 2015-present.
 IOC: Sept.
 30, 2017.

-Production: 20 (37 to be converted from new-build MC-130Js).
+Production: 24 (38 to be converted from new-build MC-130Js, including a loss replacement for the initial aircraft).

-Inventory: 20.
-Operator: AFSOC.
+Operator: AFSOC; Planned: AETC.

-Aircraft Location: Hurlburt Field, Fla.
+Aircraft Location: Hurlburt Field, Fla.; Cannon AFB, N.M.
 Planned: Kirtland AFB, N.M.